AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^227]: JW: Continuity of Christian Thought, p.
 19.

-[^228]: Eusebius Eccl.
+[^228]: JW: Eusebius Eccl.
 Hist.
 VI.
-Butler's Lives of the Saints, Vol. IV,
+Butler's Lives of the Saints, Vol.
-    pp. 224-231, contains quite a full sketch of Origen's life, though as he was not canonized he is only embalmed in a foot note.
+    IV, pp. 224-231, contains quite a full sketch of Origen's life, though as he was not canonized he is only embalmed in a foot note.

-[^229]: Demetrius is entitled to a paragraph in order to show the kind
+[^229]: JW: Demetrius is entitled to a paragraph in order to show the
-    of men who sometimes controlled the scholarship and opinions of the period.
+    kind of men who sometimes controlled the scholarship and opinions of the period.
 When the patriarch Julian was dying he dreamed that his successor would come the next day, and bring him a bunch of grapes.
     Next day this Demetrius came with his bunch of grapes, an ignorant rustic, and he was soon after seated in the episcopal chair.
 It was